Things to Do Before Crossing the Land-Border to Johor, Malaysia (2023)

-After nearly two years of travel-restrictions between Singapore and Malaysia, travelling without any requirements for testings and quarantines were finally allowed for border-crossings via land from 1st April 2022.
+After nearly two years of travel-restrictions between Singapore and Malaysia, travelling without any requirements for PCR tests and quarantines were finally allowed for border-crossings via land from 1st April 2022.

-Instead of an easy land-crossing with just a passport for Singapore passport holders, there are several more things to do:
+For Singapore passport holders, there are several things to take note of:

 1. Check Validity of Your Passport

-With effect from 15 April 2022, submission of the SG Arrival Card for vaccinated Singapore residents and long-term pass holders will no longer be required at land crossings.
-Other travellers will still need to submit the arrival cards at the checkpoints.
+With effect from 15 April 2022, submission of the SG Arrival Card for vaccinated Singapore residents and long-term pass holders will not be required at land crossings — i.e at Tuas and Woodlands checkpoints.
+All other travellers will need to submit arrival cards at the checkpoints.